Chinese Art Appraisal

 How Can I Have My Art Work Appraised?
 Where Should I Start?

-This is how a formal appraisal works: Start with Preveiw My Artwork.
-If it merits an appraisal, we will make proposal based on your appraisal needs.
-When you are ready to procced, with your approval and payment of a retainer (appraisal fee), we then make an inspection appointment, discuss your needs, and conduct stylistic and market research.
-We also need to examine original documentation ( original receipts, provenance evidence, publication, etc), request more information.
-Once we receive the requested information from you and inspect the item, we are able to complete most appraisals within two to three weeks.
+Be patient with the appraisal procedure is essential.
+Start with a preivew of your property for appraisal is wise.
+Preview information is available at Preview My Artwork.
+If your property passes the preview and merits an appraisal, Dr. Wei Yang will make proposal based on your appraisal needs.
+When you are ready to procced, with your approval and a retainer, Dr. Yang then makes an inspection appointment, discuss your needs, and conduct stylistic and market research.
+A proper inspection also include a review of original documentation ( original receipts, provenance evidence, publication, etc) relevant to the subject property.
+An inspection via high quality digital photos is permissible for some artworks.
+Whether you need an in-person inspection or a digital photo inspection is sufficient, it will be determined after the preview.
+Once everthing is in order, Dr. Yang completes most appraisals within three weeks.
 The final appraisal report will be sent to you via USPS after the appraisal fee is paid in full.

 How Do I Know Which Art Appraisal Reporting Option to Choose?